-Usage Rules: This Branch contains a Model Interconnect Protocals (MIP) for IBIS-ISS subckts or Touchstone files..
+Usage Rules: This Branch contains a Model Interconnect Protocols (MIP) for IBIS-ISS subckts or Touchstone files..
 Each MIP shall contain leaves (or Branches) defining the IBIS-ISS file and subckt name or Touchstone file.
 Each MIP shall contain a Branch defining the ports of the IBIS-ISS subckt or Touchstone file.

 The Interconnect Branch may contain one or more MIP Branches.
-If the Interconnect Branch contains more then one MIP Branch, the MIP Interconnect branches must have unique names.
+If the Interconnect Branch contains more than one MIP Branch, the MIP Interconnect branches must have unique names.

-Brance: Ports
+Branch: Ports

 Required: Yes

 Description: A Branch of an MIP Branch

-0 This Branch contains Port Branches for the Ports of an IBIS-ISS subckt or a
+Usage Rules: This Branch contains Port Branches for the Ports of an IBIS-ISS subckt or a Touchstone file.

-Toucshtone file.

-Brance: <Port> Required: Yes
+Branch: <Port> Required: Yes